 - Well over half of the species are lower cost oaks (19 currently).

 - Average 25-year flooring warranty.

 - Available for separate purchase are peripheral, species-matching items such as reducer strips, thresholds, T-moldings, stair noses, and quarter rounds.

 The best of both worlds?
 Such a cliched phrase, but Bruce (a subsidiary of Armstrong) promises this with their Lock and Fold engineered wood flooring.

-Homeowners, though, do complain that Bruce Lock and Fold flooring must be installed over an absolutely dead-level, featureless sub-floor--or cupping and warping will happen.
+Homeowners do complain that Bruce Lock and Fold flooring must be installed over an absolutely dead-level, featureless sub-floor--or cupping and warping will happen.
 Also, much confusion about whether Bruce Fold & Lock should be installed parallel or perpendicular to joists, though as a floating floor, it should not matter either way.

 - Ease of installation - real wood installed like laminate flooring

 - Nails and glue not required (some laminate requires glue)